tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-03-Evr-Demystifying-Algorithmic-Trading.md

 * Ask how they might formally evaluate the algorithm and then share some of the following ideas for evaluation: risk metrics such as sharp ratios, performing quantitative analysis, using data visualizations.

 * Acknowledge that further analysis may show that this particular strategy may not be very good, but the beauty of algorithmic trading is that we can come up with any number of trading strategies, code it up, and test it out.
-Explain throughout the week,  we will learn how to improve on this model of obtaining data, making a trading decision, and evaluating the results.
+Explain that throughout the week, we will learn how to improve on this model of obtaining data, making a trading decision, and evaluating the results.

 Answer any questions before moving on.